-- Intermittent Hypoxic Exposure (IHE): exposure to hypoxia, often by inhaling hypoxic air 6 through a mask, without training / exerting; - Intermittent Hypoxic Training (IHT): the athlete trains for a few hours a day at simulated heights for one to four weeks, for example in a hypoxic room.
+- Intermittent Hypoxic Exposure (IHE): exposure to hypoxia, often by inhaling hypoxic air through a mask6, without exercising/exercising; - Intermittent Hypoxic Training (IHT): the athlete trains for a few hours a day for one to four weeks at simulated altitude, for example in a hypoxic chamber.

 IHT comes in many variants, from all-out efforts of less than 30 seconds to two hours of training at 60-70% of the heart rate reserve.
 The interest in IHT lies in the fact that it is a special way of training and you don't have to go to the mountains for it, which saves both money and time.
 Below we will first discuss the physiological adjustments for (traditional) altitude training.
 Subsequently, new literature regarding different LLTH training courses will be discussed.
 The question of why some athletes respond less to altitude training than others will also be discussed.